GDQuest/blender-power-sequencer/README.md

 3. video for the video clips (.mp4, .mkv, etc.)

 The VSE tools will find all the valid files in your project subfolders and import them to the sequencer.

+### Render video for the web

+Automatically set the project's resolution, encoding parameters, name the exported video file and render the project.